 The Proles are the failsafe for the PartyWhile he was reading the book that basically started the whole party system, Winston found a part that mentioned a failsafe in case the party got out of control, but he never did find out what it was.
 Later, at the end of the story, Winston decided that all hope somehow lies with the Proles.
 Then you realize that the Proles make up the majority of Oceania's population.
 Based on the inferred logic of the book, the best chance for change would be to get the Proles to rebel on behalf of the Outer Party.
 At the end of it all, the Inner Party would become the Outer Party, the Outer Party would become the Inner Party, and the Proles would still be Proles since they were never anything more than pawns.
 Not only is it possible, but with the manipulative editing of history, it's probably happened several times before!

 The Book is a decoy created by the PartyThe book and the Brotherhood are fabrications of the Party.
-Realistically they would suppress and kill any rebel completely, if the Brotherhood truly existed as was dangerous.
+Realistically, they would suppress and kill any rebel completely.
+If the Brotherhood truly existed, it would be dangerous.
 The Brotherhood myth allows them to trap dissidents.
-The rumours spread by Party Members tell of evil capitalism and "freedom" to get dissidents interested, and to scare the rest of people.
-The book tells of the three superpowers ultimately being unbeatable, and the war is just an excuse.
-But... why would they something so undermining of the message, so controversial?
+The rumours spread by Party members tell of evil capitalism and "freedom" to get dissidents interested, and to scare the rest of the people.
+The book says that the three superpowers are ultimately unbeatable, and the war is just an excuse.
+But... why would they write something so undermining of the message, so controversial?
 To implicate the readers permanently.
 These people understand that what they are doing is wrong, and then the Ministry of Love does its magic and flips you.
-Winston learns falsely that the Party is fighting a needless war that is not losable and unwinnable so dissidents do not try to sabotage or defect.
+Winston learns falsely that the Party is fighting a needless, unwinnable and unlosable war so dissidents do not try to sabotage or defect.
 Winston is neutralized without any mark - as no one really knows anyone intimately, they merely see someone come back from insanity.
 Killing them would make them martyrs; instead they are simply converted.
 This eliminates any opposition in Party members.
 Therefore the only proof that Eastasia and Eurasia aren't democracies comes from the Party.
 You can probably see where I'm going with this: Eastasia and Eurasia are actually an-national alliances of varying degrees of democracies.
 Much in the way the deluge of fleeing German scientists enriched American science, the flight of millions of Westerners enriches Asia.
 They don't have to be perfectly free, but they are decidedly not Big Brother.
-Capitalist America proved to be much more efficient in industrial terms in WW 2 (despite what you might think) and the two superpowers outrank Oceania in population.
+Capitalist America proved to be much more efficient in industrial terms in WW2 (despite what you might think) and the two superpowers outrank Oceania in population.
 Now, the book claims they are run just like the Party, just like Ingsoc.
 That actually benefits the Party - the dissidents are convinced that nowhere is better off.
 It's a tactic used in North Korea, which projects their worst qualities on "Imperialist" America.
 Now, what about the last scene?
 The war effort is in trouble: Eurasia is winning.
-Then, out of nowhere a miraculous counterattack is formed and Oceania is victories.
+Then, out of nowhere a miraculous counterattack is formed and Oceania is victorious.
 The crowd accepts this instantly.
 Obviously, one or both of these things is false.
 The likely lie is about the counterattack.
-In actuality, the war really did fluctuate in fourth zone, but now Oceania is actually losing.
-It's initial brutality and organization lead to early victories, but it's malaise and lack of enterprise/creativity/ability to do Gambit Speed Chess is the Party's downfall.
+In actuality, the war really did fluctuate in the fourth zone, but now Oceania is actually losing.
+Its initial brutality and organization led to early victories, but its malaise and lack of enterprise/creativity/ability to do Gambit Speed Chess is the Party's downfall.
 However, the Party certainly cannot admit that, so they keep the lies going to continue their power as long as they can.
 Why would they tell of the lost ground in the first place?
 They have to set up the climax, the victory.
 The counterattack might have actually happened and failed horribly.
-No matter like North Korea, they'll keep the lies going.
+No matter; like North Korea, they'll keep the lies going.
 So, what does this all mean?
 This means that a degenerating, increasingly inefficient superpower is losing to two nations.
-Instead of diverting all resources to the war effort, however, the Party draw another historical parallel that of Nazi Germany.
+Instead of diverting all resources to the war effort, however, the Party draws another historical parallel: that of Nazi Germany.
 The Nazi regime, when loss on the Eastern Front was growing more and more likely, actually doubled down on Holocaust efforts.
 Oceania at the point of Winston's imprisonment is spending enormous power on spying (those telescreens definitely don't power themselves and you need to pay the cops) and torturing their citizens.
 Like the Holocaust, this diverts from the war effort.
 Like Nazi Germany in 1945, the Party is hell-bent on brainwashing as many people as possible, to retain emotional power over the people even as their power ends.
 People this insane are not uncommon in totalitarian governments.
-The Party really in its death throes and the book (not a new invention by 1984) is its device to catch and convert any dissidents.
+The Party is really in its death throes and the book (not a new invention by 1984) is its device to catch and convert any dissidents.
 It's a brilliant scheme and very well hidden.
 (The index on Newspeak being written in past tense supports this, as it could have been written after the fall) ...ahem.
 Yeah, that's my theory.

-Oceania would eventually evolve into OrksRemember when O'Brien convinces Winston that Party can control everything?
+Oceania would eventually evolve into OrksRemember when O'Brien convinces Winston that the Party can control everything?
 What if the Party said that Red goes fasta?
 Yes.
-Party will eventually technologically evolve WAAGH field, remove sexuality Completely (via asexual reproduction) and make its society feed literally on the permanent war.
-In addition, some newspeak words do have two opposite meanings.
-I am pretty sure that Ork word for "the best friend" is the same as "the favourite enemy".
+The Party will eventually technologically evolve the WAAGH field, remove sexuality completely (via asexual reproduction), and make its society feed literally on the permanent war.
+In addition, some Newspeak words do have two opposite meanings.
+I am pretty sure that the Ork word for "the best friend" is the same as "the favourite enemy".

 Oceania isn't the world empire it is presented as, in fact it isn't even a superpower, it is a poor totalitarian state that convinced the population that it was a superpower with propagandaaka: North Korea.